FTC relaxes COPPA rule so kids can issue voice searches and commands

 This is probably a load off the minds of the legal teams at dozens of companies, where technically their basic functionality was possibly illegal.
 As long as the data is handled properly, they won’t be in violation.

 The FTC does add, however, that it’s not a free-for-all.
-The process of this collection and deletion must be well documented and consented to (at least via EULA).
+The process of this collection and deletion must be well-documented and consented to (at least via EULA).
 The companies can’t request personal data via voice (i.e. asking a kid’s name for a game or configuration) and they can’t use that window of legality to do anything else with the data other than convert it to text.Featured Image: TechCrunch

 0